 Now, let’s talk romance.
 There are a number of romances occurring throughout this book, and we won’t go in to too much detail so as not to spoil the plot.
 One thing we can say is that the family tree that Clare released with Clockwork Princess is deeply confusing and has some gaps, which makes us question how these romances will play out.
 To be honest, we did not get a good glimpse into Jesse Blackthorn’s character in Chain of Gold, so we hope that Clare spends more time on his development in the next book.
 We want to ship him with Lucie, but we just cannot commit yet.
 James and Cordelia had amazing chemistry and the end twist left us dying to see what happens next with this pairing.
 And then of course, our beloved Matthew has a possible romance in the next book that we cannot wait to see play out.
 He deserves nothing but the best!
 We have our predictions…but we’ll wait until March 2021 to be surprised.

 Overall, this is the beginning of a stellar series by Clare!
 We thoroughly enjoyed the storyline and, as always, Clare managed to seamlessly tie all of her Shadowhunter books together.
-We need book two ASAP!
+We need Chain of Iron ASAP!
 We’ll be working hard to get an ARC.